What to do when Grandma doesn’t respect your parenting rules

 I often find myself wishing my family lived closer to either set of grandparents.
 From free childcare and frequent family dinners to having that constant source of advice and moral support, there are a lot of advantages to having Grandma and Grandpa present and involved in your child’s daily life.

 It’s not just an issue of convenience: Studies say close grandparent-grandchild relationships have healthy benefits for everyone involved.
 The Gerontological Society of America, for example, found that contact with grandkids reduced depression among grandparents.
-Another study by the Department of Social Policy and Intervention at the University of Oxford found that children with a high level of grandparental involvement had fewer emotional and behavioural problems.
+Another study by the Department of Social Policy and Intervention at the University of Oxford found that children with a high level of grandparental involvement had fewer emotional and behavioral problems.

 But along with the benefits, there are challenges to raising your kids close to Grandma.
 My friends share horror stories of grandparents plying their kids with forbidden sweets, disregarding bedtime and even encouraging their children to lie to them about what they were allowed to do.